newatoms/guides/understand-conten-marketing/readme.md

 If used right, social media can work around a lot of the problems traditional communication has, get a bigger maximum reach and is free.

-It always shows the name of the sender, solving the branding issue people can share your messages from their own incentive, creating the connotation and reach of word of mouth It extends your presence to the outside world, so everyone can see the way you behave.
+It always shows the name of the sender, solving the branding issue people can share your messages from their own incentive, creating the connotation and reach of word of mouth.
+It extends your presence to the outside world, so everyone can see the way you behave.

-### How to give intensive

-So what you want, is that people speak positively about you with personal incentive.
-This can be done by saying something about you, but just sharing or even liking your messages is enough.
-The best way to do this, is simply, by giving them a reason to.
-To do this it is important to know why people interact with messages on social media.

-Your social media profile is a definition of who you are.
-It is your public resume, it is your dating profile and your portfolio.
-So with everything you share and say you should ask yourself, is this portfolio material? would i endorse this and how does it look with the rest of my profile?

-Because you only reach the people during the time your broadcast, it can often be good to broadcast the same message multiple times, and still giving the receiver a reason to share it all those times.

-This is the main reason why non profit organizations and education are so successful on social media with consumer goods, retail and ecommerce far behind in second place.
-Their messages are directly relatable to the people sharing them and lend a strong connotation to the sender and the sharer.
+For more on social media you can check our [guide on social media](.../use-social-media-as-comunication-tool).

 ### Conclusions

 Don't act different than who you are, if you want people to perceive you differently, change!
 Let your main goal be to reinforce your beliefs, don't let the means be your goal.
 Make your context as broad as possible.
 Make your content relevant and relatable.
 Traditionally the goal of communication is to make people do something with the information that is communicated.

-The goal of social media is to make people interact with your messages and take something away from them.
+The goal of content marketing is to for people take something away from your messages and interact with them.

-A solution to this problem presented itself with the rise of social media and increase in personal reach.
-Pay a popular person to endorse your product from there own profile and hide the fact that you payed them.
-Effective but very risky since it is borderline immorale.